West Virginia COVID-19 update

-WEST VIRGINIA (WDVM)–The West Virginia Department of Health and Human Services have released an updated count on case numbers across the Mountain State.
+WEST VIRGINIA (WDVM)–The West Virginia Department of Health and Human Resources released the recent data regarding COVID-19 cases in the mountain state.

-The Health Department reported one new COVID-19 related death, bringing West Virginia’s death toll to 54.

-The individual was a 25 year-old female from Berkeley County with no reported underlying health conditions.
-The Mountain State reports over 1,300 positive cases of COVID-19.
+One additional death has now brought West Virginia’s death toll to 65.
+The most recent death was an 89-year old male from Fayette County.
+No word on whether or not that individual had underlying medical conditions.
+The mountain state has a total of 1,470 positive cases of COVID-19.

 WDVM on Facebook